 You may wish to attend lectures in related subjects in which you have an interest, e.g. archaeology, art history, and linguistics, but these may sometimes clash with other classes.
 You also need to be realistic about the number of commitments you take on.
-You are encouraged to attend the research seminars arranged during term in Ancient Near Eastern Studies and Egyptology, at which local and visiting speakers present papers for discussion.
+You are strongly encouraged to attend the research seminars arranged during term in Ancient Near Eastern Studies and Egyptology, at which local and visiting speakers present papers for discussion.
 These are usually followed by tea in the Common Room.

 Before the Long Vacation, you need to decide on an area for a dissertation topic, in consultation with your teachers.
-The subject must be different from your field of concentration but may utilise either one or both of your languages, or Archaeology and Anthropology.
+The subject must be different from your Special Option but may utilise either one or both of your languages, or Archaeology and Anthropology.
 You may focus on textual sources, or aspects of material culture, or both.
 Some students choose to work on the collections of the Ashmolean or Pitt Rivers Museums for their dissertations.

 In Michaelmas Term, the number of class hours remains roughly as in Year 2.
 In Trinity Term, most of the work in class is unprepared or consists of revision sessions.
-Because there is essay writing for your field of concentration and optional special subject as well as dissertation work, the number of essays on general topics is reduced in comparison with earlier years, but the overall proportion of writing rises.
+Because you have your Special Option, which can be essay or text focused, and your dissertation work, the number of essays on general topics is reduced in comparison with earlier years, but the overall proportion of writing rises.

-Much of the year is devoted to work on your field of concentration and dissertation.
+Much of the year is devoted to work on your Special Option and dissertation.
 The pattern of work depends upon the topic chosen, how many students are doing the same subjects, and how particular topics are best taught.
 Subjects can be approached through essay writing, through text classes, or through a mixture of both.
-Broadly, the field of concentration should fill up to half of the time spent on the Egyptology or Akkadian part of the course for Michaelmas and Hilary Terms (or a rather larger proportion for the subject if the field of concentration is in the second subject).
+Broadly, the Special Option should fill up to half of the time spent on the Egyptology or Akkadian part of the course for Michaelmas and Hilary Terms (or a rather larger proportion for the subject if the Special Option is in the second subject).

-Another quarter of the main subject time should be spent on the dissertation.
+About a quarter of the main subject time should be spent on the dissertation.
 For this, bibliographies are discussed with the supervisor and an outline is agreed.
 If the dissertation is to involve museum work, this needs discussing with the museum staff as early as possible.
-The supervisor will review some but not all chapters of dissertations as they are produced; some students, however, prefer to work more on their own for the dissertation.
+The supervisor can give feedback on at least some chapters of dissertations as they are produced; some students, however, prefer to work more on their own for the dissertation.